Compare charges for converting EEA currencies

 Paying with your card or taking out cash in another currency can cost.
-This page gives you the information you need to find out what you’ll be charged for doing this in euros and other European Economic Area (EEA) currencies.
+This page is about the currency conversion charges you'll be charged if you use your card to pay in euros or other European Economic Area (EEA) currencies.

-- the currency conversion rate – this is the Visa exchange rate, which is set daily; and
+- the currency conversion rate – this is the daily Visa exchange rate; and

-- the non-sterling transaction fee – some of our cards include a fee when you make a transaction in a different currency.
+- the Nationwide non-sterling transaction fee – some of our cards include a fee when you make a payment or take out money in a non-sterling currency.

 Together, these are the currency conversion charges we talk about on this page.